Ethan Gilsdorf: Performances, media appearances and public speaking

 Gilsdorf frequently appears on NPR stations such as WGBH, WBUR, and Wisconsin Public Radio, and has appeared on The Discovery Channel, PBS, CBC, BBC, the Learning Channel, the French TV network Arte (the program La Revanche des Geeks/Revenge of the Geeks and La thérapie par le RPG/RPG therapy), in documentary films, on podcasts, and has been interviewed by publications in the UK, Canada, Argentina, Brazil, France and other countries.

 He has lectured at schools, universities, at film and book festivals, and at conventions and conferences worldwide, such as Harvard University, MIT, La Sorbonne, the New York Public Library and the Neuchâtel International Fantastic Film Festival.
 He also speaks frequently at gaming and pop culture conventions such as Pax, Gen Con and DragonCon.

-Gilsdorf is also a regular presenter, performer, moderator and host for Mortified, Four Stories, the Harvard Book Store, and other venues.

 His TEDx talk "Why Dungeons & Dragons is Good for You (In Real Life)" was given at the 2016 TEDx PiscataquaRiver event in Portsmouth, New Hampshire.

 Other work, literary and editorial service, and fellowships

 Gilsdorf serves on GrubStreet's Board of Directors.
 He is also a member of the Boston Book Festival Program Committee and the Boston Society of Film Critics.
 He is on the Advisory Council of The Game Academy (in San Francisco).

 He is the former poetry editor of New Delta Review (Louisiana State University); the East Coast correspondent of The Common Review; a contributing editor to Get Lost magazine; Managing Editor of Frank: An International Journal of Contemporary Writing & Art (Paris) and on the editorial board of La Traductière (Paris).

-He has been awarded residencies at the Millay Colony for the Arts and Vermont Studio Center, and grants from the Somerville Arts Council and Vermont Arts Council.